 The share of car occupant fatalities is a bit higher than the EU average.
-While there was a slight increase in motorcyclist fatalities, the average annual reduction between 2001 and 2014 for car occupants was 5%.
-In the same period, the annual reduction rates of pedestrian and cyclist fatalities were 7% and 5% respectively.
+While there was no reduction in motorcyclist fatalities, the average annual reduction between 2001 and 2015 was 5% for car occupants.
+In the same period, the annual reduction rates of pedestrian and cyclist fatalities were 6% and 4% respectively.